 Ever wonder why some businesses spell their names a little weirdly?
 They probably had to do so because the name they wanted was already in use by another business.
 Check that the name you want to register your business under is not already taken by searching the registers of the ASIC.

 If you need some inspiration for coming up with a great name for your App idea, then have a look at this 7 step guide on how to pick a great name for your App.

-12. Expand your online presence
+12. One of the most obvious business tips these days: Expand your online presence

 Remember, if people can’t find you on google, then you don’t exist.